Acsigen/sysadmin-playground/Linux/Procedures/ssh-management.md

 ```

 Probably the simplest yet most effective control is to implement a second factor authentication in your SSH server.
 [Google’s Google Authenticator PAM module](https://goteleport.com/blog/ssh-2fa-tutorial/) is the popular choice.
 But it only supports TOTP-based authentication.
 For more robust authentication, opt for solutions that enable authentication based on [U2F](https://www.yubico.com/authentication-standards/fido-u2f/) or [WebAuthn](https://en.wikipedia.org/wiki/WebAuthn) for SSH.

+## SFTP Only

+- Create a user for the SFTP protocol with the following command: `useradd -m sftp.user` then inside `/home/sftp.user` create the path `sftp/upload`.
+- Change the owner of the `/home/sftp.user/sftp` to `root:root` and the `upload` folder to `sftp.user:sftp.user`.
+- Make the following changes in `/etc/sshd/sshd_config`:
+  - `AllowUsers ubuntu sftp.user`
+  - `Subsystem sftp internal-sftp`
+  - ```conf
+    Match User sftp.user
+        ChrootDirectory /home/sftp.user/sftp
+        X11Forwarding no
+        AllowTcpForwarding no
+        ForceCommand internal-sftp
+        PasswordAuthentication yes # optional
+    ```
+- Test the changes `sshd -t` then restart the SSH server `systemctl restart sshd`

 ## Sources